Environment

 Smoke control areas

 Smoke control areas relate to the control of smoke from domestic chimneys and burning fuel in fireplaces.
+Smoke control areas do not relate to bonfires.

-Only approved fireplaces burning authorised fuels declared under the Clean Air Act may be used in buildings or parts of buildings separately occupied
+Only approved fireplaces burning authorised fuels declared under the Clean Air Act may be used in buildings or parts of buildings separately occupied.

 This means that if you could reasonably install a gas fire i.e. if you have mains gas, you cannot have an open fire in your property.